logsmith/log-flume/Readme.md

 #### 5. If the check is successfull, you can start the log flume setup:

 ```
-wp logflume setup <bucket_name>
+wp logflume setup_bucket <bucket_name>
 ```

-`bucket_name` is usually the address of the site you are currently working on ('website.dev')
+`bucket_name` is usually the address of the site you are currently working on ('website.local')

-You will also be asked `Create bucket? [y/n]` - supply 'y' if this is a fresh setup
+You will also be asked `Create bucket? [y/n]` - supply 'y' if this is a fresh setup.
+Select N

-You will also be asked `Backup database? [y/n]` - in general, this is only needed for live websites and not development version.

 #### 6. Time to sync!